-In accordance with a resolution of the Directors of Spaceship Capital Ltd, I state that: In the opinion of the directors:
+In accordance with a resolution of the Directors of Spaceship Capital Ltd, I state that:

+In the opinion of the directors:

-- 1. the financial statements and notes of the Scheme for the year ended 30 June 2019 are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards and the Corporations Regulations; and - b. give a true and fair view of the Scheme's financial position as at 30 June 2019 and of its performance for the year ended 30 June 2019; - 2. the financial statements and notes of the Scheme for the year ended 30 June 2019 are in - 3. note 2.1 confirms that the financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+- the financial statements and notes of the Scheme for the year ended 30 June 2021 are in accordance with the Corporations Act 2001 and: - (a) comply with Accounting Standards and the Corporations Regulations; and - (b) give a true and fair view of the Scheme's financial position as at 30 June 2021 and of its performance for the year ended 30 June 2021; - 2. there are reasonable grounds to believe that the Scheme will be able to pay its debts as and when they become due and payable. - note 2.1 confirms that the financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.